Struki84/exa/claude_search/claude_search.md

 ```

-Finally we'll define the primer `SYSTEM_MESSAGE`, which explains to Claude what it is supposed to do:
+Finally, we'll define the primer `SYSTEM_MESSAGE`, which explains to Claude what it is supposed to do:

 ```python
 SYSTEM_MESSAGE = "You are an agent that has access to an advanced search engine.
 Please provide the user with the information they are looking for by using the search tool provided."